rsvihladremio/dremio-stress/README.md

 ## Run via ODBC

-NOTE: I HIGHLY suggest using the docker image to run this which already has unixODBC included and therefore will run on anything including the M series Mac with minimal fuss.
+NOTE: I HIGHLY suggest using the Docker image to run this which already has unixODBC included and therefore will run on anything including the M series Mac with minimal fuss.

 ### Run via Docker on Mac or Windows